-Class Action Claims
+Class Action Lawsuit Attorneys

-Class Action claims are unlike individual claims in that they offer a way for individuals to join together to pursue their claims more efficiently.
+Class action claims are unlike individual claims in that they offer a way for individuals to join together to pursue their claims more efficiently.

 In a class action, at least one individual agrees to represent the “class” and serve as the class representative.
 Class actions must be approved by the court.
 Once this is done, the individual (or individuals) representing the class proceeds on behalf of the other members of the class action.

-General Procedures for N.C.
-Class Actions
+General Procedures for Class Actions

 There are procedures to follow to file a class action suit.
 The class must be certified and the court must find: